-- 1 Slide the smart card cage into the slot to align with the tabs on the computer. - 2 Tighten the M2.0 x 3.0 screws to secure the smart card cage to the computer. - 3 Affix the smart card cable and connect it to the connector on the computer . - 4 Install the: - a PCIe SSD card - b battery - c base cover - 5 Follow the procedure in After working inside your computer.
+- 1 Slide the smart card cage into the slot to align with the tabs on the computer.

+- 2 Tighten the M2 x 3 screws to secure the smart card cage to the computer.

+- 3 Affix the smart card cable and connect it to the connector on the computer .

+- 4 Install the:

+- a SATA SSD

+- b PCIe SSD card

+- c battery

+- d base cover

+- 5 Follow the procedure in After working inside your computer.